-Microsoft's Windows Movie Maker has been one of the most popular video editing programs for Windows, for a very long time.
-It was free, it was easy to use, and it produced good results for casual computer users.
+Microsoft's Windows Movie Maker has been one of the most popular video editing programs for Windows for a very long time.
+It was free, it was easy to use, and it produced excellent results for casual computer users.
 Since the company has decided to terminate it, it no longer offers any support or development for Movie Maker.
-This means that now we must look for alternatives.
-To make it easier for you to find a suitable replacement for your video editing needs, we have compiled a list of free applications that are similar to Windows Movie Maker.
-Here it is:
+If you're using Windows 10, a great alternative is Microsoft's own Video Editor app, but if you're using other operating systems, you must look for other alternatives.
+To make it easier for you to find a suitable replacement for Movie Maker, we have compiled a list of free applications that are similar to it:

 Download: VideoLAN Movie Creator